OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```

 Our `PostDialogComponent` component has a method to submit the data to our data service as well as a method to close the dialog.
-To make our button open up this dialog box, we need to tell it to do so by binding a click event to the button as well as
-add to the  `@NgModule` an `entryComponents` with `[PostDialogComponent]` as value.
+To make our button open up this dialog box, we need to tell it to do so by binding a click event to the button as well as add to the  `@NgModule` an `entryComponents` with `[PostDialogComponent]` as value.
 Open the `dashboard.component.html` and
-modify the button we created before to;
+modify the button we created before too;

 ```ts
 <div class="blocks" *ngIf="auth.isAuthenticated()">